-The expected operating result for the 2015/16 year is a surplus of \$5.29m, which is greater than the projected \$5.05m surplus result for 2014/15.
+The expected operating result for the 2015/16 year is a surplus of \$4.03m, which is less than the projected \$5.91m surplus result for 2014/15.
+The weaker budgeted result in 2015/16 when compared to the previous 2014/15 financial year is predominantly due to receiving less grant income.

 There is a gradual strengthening of projected operating results in the forward budget.
-The exception being the spike in 2022/23 where it has been modelled that Council will receive \$7.15m Special Charge Scheme income for a major roads and drainage project, as well as a \$2m capital grant for a municipal precinct, library and community centre project.
+The exception being the spike in 2022/23 where it has been modelled that Council will receive \$7.15m Special Charge Scheme income for a major roads' and drainage project, as well as a \$2m capital grant for a municipal precinct, library and community centre project.